-Endovascular repair may offer fewer complications and better quality of life in those at high risk for open repair up to 1-year post-intervention.
+Endovascular repair may offer fewer complications and a better quality of life in those at high risk for open repair up to 1-year post-intervention.

 Infrarenal Aortic Aneurysm Repair

 Consideration for repair is appropriate for all symptomatic aneurysms.
 Aortic anatomy and device availability can dictate the approach.
-Open aneurysm repair had been the gold standard but carries increased risk and potential complications, which may be acceptable in a younger good surgical risk patient.
-This is still the more durable procedure.
+Open aneurysm repair had been the gold standard but carried increased risk and potential complications, which may be acceptable in a younger, good surgical-risk patient.
+This is still a more durable procedure.
 Endovascular repair is now an established technique for repairing an abdominal aortic aneurysm.
 This minimally invasive procedure can also be offered but has better outcomes and durability when the anatomy meets device-specific recommendations.
-This is the preferred approach in rupture cases and patients with multiple risk factors or shortened life expectancy.
-Intervention or surgical treatment risks versus benefits of repair in patients at increased risk for open surgery should be considered, and no intervention may be appropriate in some cases.
+This is the preferred approach in rupture cases and patients with multiple risk factors or a shortened life expectancy.
+Intervention or surgical treatment risks versus benefits of repair in patients at an increased risk for open surgery should be considered, and no intervention may be appropriate in some cases.

 Enhancing Healthcare Team Outcomes

-An interprofessional team approach of emergency nurses, emergency physicians, intensivists, radiologists, and a vascular surgeon will facilitate rapid evaluation and treatment and improve outcomes.
-The vast majority of patients with AAA initially present to the emergency department with vague abdominal pain and/or a pulsatile mass.
-Thus, the triage nurse must be familiar with the presentation of an AAA and initiate a rapid admission with direct communication to the emergency department physician and the rest of the interprofessional team about the patient.
-Once admitted, if stable these patients need an urgent ultrasound and hence the radiologist needs to be notified.
-If the patient is unstable, the nurse should obtain vitals, attach monitoring equipment, and assist with resuscitation if the patient is hemodynamically unstable.
+An interprofessional team approach involving emergency nurses, emergency physicians, intensivists, radiologists, and a vascular surgeon will facilitate rapid evaluation and treatment and improve outcomes.
+The vast majority of patients with abdominal aortic aneurysm initially present to the emergency department with vague abdominal pain or a pulsatile mass.
+Thus, the triage nurse must be familiar with the presentation of an abdominal aortic aneurysm and initiate a rapid admission with direct communication to the emergency department physician and the rest of the interprofessional team about the patient.
+Once admitted, if stable, these patients require an urgent ultrasound; therefore, the radiologist should be notified.
+If the patient is unstable, the nurse should obtain vital signs, attach monitoring equipment, and assist with resuscitation if the patient is hemodynamically unstable.

 (Click Image to Enlarge)